-- Natural pyrethrum versus synthetic permethrin insecticides --

-Summary: There is a lot of confusion over the insecticide names permethrin and pyrethrum.
-Permethrin is a man-made insecticide whose chemistry is based on natural pyrethrum.
-This article examines the important differences between these similar-sounding pesticides.
+Summary: There is a lot of confusion over the terms permethrin and pyrethrum.
+Permethrin is a man-made synthetic insecticide whose chemistry is based on natural pyrethrum compounds that are derived from the flowers of the chrysanthemum plant.
+Said another way, permethrin is a synthetic insecticide based on the chemical structure of a natural plant compound called pyrethrum**.
+This article examines the important differences between these similarly named materials.

 About 200 years ago people in central Asia discovered that dried, crushed flowers of certain chrysanthemums were toxic to insects.
 During the Napoleonic Wars (1804-1815) this "insect powder" was used to control flea and body lice infestations by French soldiers.
 Since then, pyrethrum has been used in many forms for effective, low toxicity insect control.
 However, because natural pyrethrum is not stable in sunlight it is seldom used in commercial agriculture.